 Recruiters are a busy lot and usually only begin calling the selected candidates after the closing date of the job notice or a couple of weeks after your submission.

-If you don’t get a call after applying, you can always send an enquiry email or give them a call to ask if they have hired someone for the spot, and you would probably find that they are still in the midst of processing the applications.
+If you don’t get a call after applying, you can always send an inquiry email or give them a call to ask if they have hired someone for the spot, and you would probably find that they are still processing the applications.

 So you got the call, congratulations!
-Not trying to be a wet blanket here but sometimes you are called to interview for jobs that don’t even exist.
-Often enough companies invite applicants for interviews for the purpose of company studies or research to minimize expenses on recruitment research.
+Not trying to be a wet blanket here, but sometimes you are called to interview for jobs that don’t even exist.
+Often enough, companies invite applicants for interviews for company studies or research to minimize expenses on recruitment research.

-Instead of asking questions about you, they might ask questions how the working environment in your current or last work place, how much is your salary scale, what benefits you are enjoying etc. Even if you are caught in one of these ‘traps’, keep your chin up, you don’t know what it can lead too.
+Instead of asking questions about you, they might ask questions how the working environment in your current or last workplace, how much is your salary scale, what benefits you are enjoying, etc. Even if you are caught in one of these ‘traps’, keep your chin up; you don’t know what it can lead to.

-Take the opportunity to pitch yourself or your skills and make “you” stand out of the crowd.
-Highlight your strengths and other discerning factors and be prepared to be asked questions that clearly show that they have never even looked at your application.
+Take the opportunity to pitch yourself or your skills and make “you” stand out from the crowd.
+Highlight your strengths and other discerning factors, and be prepared to be asked questions that clearly show that they have never even looked at your application.

-Although you know what to say when they ask you about your strengths and weaknesses, the skills you can bring to the company and how you can help improve the company brand, sometimes they will throw you a curve ball and ask you a really strange question.
+Although you know what to say when they ask you about your strengths and weaknesses, the skills you can bring to the company, and how you can help improve the company brand, sometimes they will throw you a curveball and ask you an odd question.